paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

 (1) **Appointment and term**

-  (A) *In general* — The Secretary concerned,1 shall appoint the members of resource advisory committees for a term of 4 years beginning on the date of appointment.
+  (A) *In general* — The Secretary concerned shall appoint the members of resource advisory committees for a term of 4 years beginning on the date of appointment.

   (B) *Reappointment* — The Secretary concerned may reappoint members to subsequent 4-year terms.